Phenomenon: Sociology

 Group phenomena concern the behavior of a particular group of individual entities, usually organisms and most especially people.
 The behavior of individuals often changes in a group setting in various ways, and a group may have its own behaviors not possible for an individual because of the herd mentality.

 Social phenomena apply especially to organisms and people in that subjective states are implicit in the term.
-Attitudes and events particular to a group may have effects beyond the group, and either be adapted by the larger society, or seen as aberrant, being punished or shunned.
+Attitudes and events particular to a group may have effects beyond the group, and either be adopted by the larger society, or seen as aberrant, being punished or shunned.